techwork2026/azure-iam-hands-on-lab/labs/04-Troubleshooting/day-04-troubleshooting.md

 **Findings:**
 - Account was enabled and accessible
 - No authentication methods configured, which may impact MFA prompts

+**Root Cause Analysis:**

+The issue was likely caused by missing authentication methods, preventing proper MFA or authentication flow completion.

 **Outcome:**
 Identified potential MFA configuration issue affecting login experience.